tanhauhau/tanhauhau.github.io/content/blog/solving-nonogram-with-code/index.md

 ---
 title: Solving Nonogram with Code
 date: '2019-09-14T08:00:00Z'
-description: '...said me to my colleague, "Maybe if I can come up with a program to solve this, I would stop playing it anymore"'
+description: '...said me to my colleague, "If I could come up with a program to solve this, I would stop playing it"'
 tag: JavaScript,nonogram,algorithm
 ---